dxw/playbook/guides/plugin-advisories.md

 - [ ] Publish the Advisory
 - [ ] While logged in, view the published advisory and hit the Full Disclosure, WP Scan and dxw WP Security buttons.
 - [ ] Also hit the WP-hackers button ONLY IF it's particularly important or high-profile
+- [ ] Send the developer the CVE (if it's come through) and a link to the advisory.
+- [ ] Email the developer:
+  - thank them for the fix
+  - include the CVE (if it's come through)
+  - include a link to the advisory
+  - suggest that they add one or both of these to their changelog.

 Once the advisory has been published the associated inspection can also be published: